-There were many actors on board, and, among others, a pleasing young woman, who turned out to be the manager's wife, returning with her family of young children and sick husband from Vicksburg, where she complained that the drama was at a low ebb, and where, as in many other cities in the south, the drunken habits of the inferior actors made the profession by no She was longing for an means a pleasant one for a woman. engagement in some "eastern theater," where, she told my wife, she would willingly take less pay, and would not object to undertake the part of "first old woman" for eighteen dollars a week, as most of the actresses, being desirous of looking young and pretty, compete eagerly for the character of "first juvenile." much to act chambermaid, as then she was not expected to learn her part so accurately.
-She had a real feeling of enthusiasm for her art, and great admiration for Mrs. Kean, and spoke with satisfaction of having once acted second to her when she was Miss Ellen Tree.
-During her husband's illness at Vicksburg, she had been obliged to take the management of the theater herself, and had good reason to lament that the temperance move-The physician, after attendment had not reached so far west. ing his patient for many weeks in a fever, remitted to them a bill of fifty dollars one only of many similar acts of generosity in the members of this profession which care to my knowledge in the course of my tour.
-This actress has with her a young maid, fairer than many an English brunette, but who, though a free woman, did not happen to belong to the white aristocracy.
+There were many actors on board, and, among others, a pleasing young woman, who turned out to be the manager's wife, returning with her family of young children and sick husband from Vicksburg, where she complained that the drama was at a low ebb, and where, as in many other cities in the South, the drunken habits of the inferior actors made the profession by no means a pleasant one for a woman.
+She was longing for an engagement in some "Eastern theatre," where, she told my wife, she would willingly take less pay, and would not object to undertake the part of "first old woman" for eighteen dollars a week, as most of the actresses, being desirous of looking young and pretty, compete eagerly for the character of "first juvenile."
+She liked much to act chambermaid, as then she was not expected to learn her part so accurately.
+She had a real feeling of enthusiasm for her art, and great admiration for e was n inci-March wind, to see learn, ls ten gainst so as rarely up to inding en on among out to nily of sburg, a low South, ade the roman.
+Castern llingly dertake dollars ous of for the ach to eted to feeling on for

+Mrs. Kean, and spoke with satisfaction of having once acted second to her when she was Miss Ellen During her husband's illness at Vicksburg, she had been obliged to take the management of the theatre herself, and had good reason to lament that the temperance movement had not reached so far The physician, after attending his patient for many weeks in a fever, remitted to them a bill of fifty dollars, one only of many similar acts of generosity in the members of this profession which came to my knowledge in the course of my tour. actress had with her a young maid, fairer than many an English brunette, but who, though a free woman, did not happen to belong to the white aristocracy.
 The stewardess came into the cabin and summoned her to dinner, and she, doing as she was bid, sat down at the second table, where the officers of the ship and the white children were dining.
 When her repast was half finished, her master and mistress suddenly discovered the prodigious breach of decorum which their attendant was perpetrating, and, calling her away from the table, began explaining to one lady after another, especially those with whose children she had been sitting, that she was really a good girl, who knew no better.
-The stewardess also, knowing she should incur blame, came and apologized for her mistake, observing that the girl was quite undistinguishable by her complexion from a white.
+The stewardess also, knowing she should incur blame, came and apologised for her mistake, observing that the girl was quite undistinguishable by her complexion from a white.
 There was a quadroon lady on board, of very respectable appearance and manners, who was taking all her meals in her own state-room, thus avoiding the risk of meeting with similar indignities.
-It is not surprising, in such a state of society, that they who belong to the degraded race, should make every effort to conceal the fact; or, if that be impossible, to assimilate themselves, as far as they can, to individuals of the dominant race.
-In proportion to the mixture of white blood, the woolly, short hair of the negro lengthens and straightens, and the ambition of the black women is to contend with nature in torturing their hair, by combing and plaiting, till it resembles, as near as possible, the flowing locks of the whites.
+It is not VOL. II.

-At one of the wooding stations, a countryman came on board with his wife, a half-breed Indian.
-She had straight black hair, and a soft, mild eye.
-She sat at table with us, taking her place on terms of perfect equality, no distinction of caste being made in this case.
+At one of the wooding stations, a countryman came on board with his wife, a half-bred Indian.
+She had straight black hair, and a soft mild eye.
+She sat at tuble with as, taking her place on terms of perfect equality, no distinction of caste being made in this case.